pypose/pypose/README.md

 - [`LevenbergMarquardt`](https://pypose.org/docs/main/generated/pypose.optim.LevenbergMarquardt/)
 - ......

-##### PyPose is highly efficient and we support parallel computing for Jacobian of LieTensor.
+##### PyPose is highly efficient and supports parallel computing for Jacobian of Lie group and Lie algebra.
 See following comparison.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/8695500/193468407-acbadb86-15d9-45d3-b7ef-864db744df38.png">

-Efficiency comparison of Lie group operations on CPU and GPU (we take Theseus performance as 1×).
+Efficiency comparisons of Lie group operations on CPU and GPU (we take Theseus performance as 1×).

 More information about efficiency comparison goes to [our paper for PyPose](https://arxiv.org/abs/2209.15428).

 ## Getting Started

-### Installing
+### Installation

 #### Install from **pypi**
 ```bash